Few-shot Object Localization: Introduction

 Further, leveraging the original query image to enhance the obtained similarity map has emerged as a promising strategy.
-Current methods commonly adding the query feature directly to the similarity feature map, employing a residual connection technique to retain object information from the original image and thus optimizing the similarity feature map \cite{SafeCount}.
+Current methods often add the query feature directly to the similarity feature map \cite{SafeCount}, using a residual connection technique to retain object information from the original image and optimize the similarity feature map.
 However, this direct addition strategy introduces considerable noise from the query image, making it unsuitable for localization tasks that demand high accuracy.
-Therefore, inspired by the self-support matching \cite{SSP}, we utilize the similarity matrix calculated between the query image and similarity map for weighting, aiming to more accurately incorporate the query image's information while reducing undesirable noise.
-This innovative design is expected to further improve the accuracy and robustness of the model, opening up new directions for the research of FSOL task.
+Therefore, inspired by self-support matching \cite{SSP}, we utilize the similarity matrix calculated between the query image and the similarity map for weighting.
+This approach aims to more accurately incorporate the query image's information while reducing undesirable noise.